 Doesn’t it make your eye twitch to see the mounds of plastic ribbons going into the trash on Christmas morning?
 Or make you uncomfortable to wonder just how they make wrapping paper so shiny and colorful, who made it, and where?
-Yeah, let’s opt out of that glossy stuff and into something more sustainable.
+(Hint: Asia.)

 So I decided to really dig into this problem this year, try out all the internet suggestions for eco-friendly wrapping ideas, and share what I learned with you, complete with illustrative pictures of the results.
 (Hat tip to The Art of Living Simple and Martha Stewart for generating some of these ideas for me.)